15 Reasons Japan Is Even Better in Winter

 The snow-dusted villages of Gokayama

-9/12Nestled in the Northern Alps about six hours west of Tokyo by train, Gokayama’s thatched cottages look plucked from a fairy tale.
+10/16Nestled in the Northern Alps about six hours west of Tokyo by train, Gokayama’s thatched cottages look like they’ve been plucked from a fairytale.
 The UNESCO-listed villages of Ainokura and Suganuma are blanketed in white come winter, showcasing their steep A-frame farmhouses, designed to withstand heavy snowfall.
-Many have been transformed into charming inns; book a night at the 350-year-old Gassho Nakaya to experience traditional home-cooked meals served on cushioned floors and snug sleeping setups on tatami mats.
+Many have been transformed into charming inns; book a night at the 350-year-old Gassho Nakaya to experience traditional home-cooked meals served at a traditional chabudai table as well as snug sleeping set-ups on tatami mats.

 The art museums of Tokyo

-10/12Outside the Christmas and New Year rush, winter is prime time to nab tickets to Tokyo’s hardest-to-book art galleries.
-Start at the Yayoi Kusama Museum (opening October 16) to glimpse her famed avant-garde, be-dotted creations, before visiting the Ghibli Museum to catch short films, exhibitions and whimsical architecture from the famed animation studio.
-Families will also love the immersive installations at TeamLab Borderless and TeamLab Planets.
+11/16Outside of the Christmas and New Year rush, winter is the prime time to nab tickets to Tokyo’s hardest-to-book art galleries.
+Start at the Yayoi Kusama Museum (opening 16 October) to glimpse her avant-garde polka-dotted creations, before visiting the Ghibli Museum to catch short films, exhibitions and whimsical architecture from the famed animation studio.
+Families will also love the immersive installations at teamLab Borderless and teamLab Planets.
 Even in the off-season, booking ahead is essential.

 Image credit: Mistervlad - stock.adobe.com